 A moratorium was issued on full rate reviews in November 2015 and expired on October 31, 2017.
 In anticipation of that date, the Commission voted in September 2017 to approve an amended process for full rate reviews.
 Full rate reviews allow staff to initiate or hospitals to apply for a full review of rates across all hospital rate centers.
 Staff may then adjust rates as appropriate based on review findings.
 Due to the unique nature of global budgets, former processes and methodologies under the previous rate setting system no longer provided adequate analysis for review.
 The amended process allows for a more accurate comparison of hospitals under the new global budget system.
-Staff are refining additional tools to assist in full rate reviews, such as the Inter-hospital Cost Comparison methodology, discussed earlier in the Stakeholder Engagement section of this report.
+Specifically, staff now utilize total cost of care growth calculations as well as a more refined version of the historical cost per case analysis.
+Staff continue to refine tools, such as the ICC mentioned in Section II, to assist in full rate reviews and in the future may bring in additional efficiency tools, such as total cost of care national benchmark analyses.